DavidVorick/knosys/Transaction Fees.md

 ### Vocabulary

-Fee Sniping: Miners try to re-mine the most recent block so that they may steal the fees in the block.
+*Fee Sniping*: Miners try to re-mine the most recent block so that they may steal the fees in the block.

 ###High Signal Links